-Essentially pretty much anything can go wrong.
-It’s always good to know from both a buying and selling perspective what could happen.
+Essentially, pretty much anything can go wrong.
+That’s why it is helpful to know, from both a buying and selling perspective, what could happen.

-However it is also important to remember that you are buying a Live Animal.
-You’re not buying a boxed item from Amazon or a pair of sneakers from China that can easily be replaced.
-You’re relying on many factors to get chicks from A to B.
+It is also important to remember that you are buying a live animal.
+You’re not buying a boxed item from Amazon or a pair of easily-replaceable sneakers from China.
+You’re relying on many factors to get chicks from point A to B.

 If you follow the tips and tricks we provided in this guide, you will give your birds their best bet.